JSON Schema Inclusion through Refutational Normalization: Reconciling Efficiency and Completeness: Experimental Evaluation

-These datasets correspond to open research problems about the use of those JSON Schema keywords; problems which were impossible to tackle with the tools that we had before this work.
-More precisely, these datasets contain many small schemas whose inclusion is not difficult to prove, but also a good amount of sizeable schemas, which are those where we expected a significant difference between the state of the art and our new approach.
-To verify this hypothesis, for each of these datasets, we also analyze the subset that contains only inclusion tests with a size of more than 25 KB.
-This threshold is large enough to remove trivial examples, but small enough to leave a good number of tests, as shown in Table~\ref{tab:collections}.
+These three datasets correspond to open research problems regarding the use of those JSON Schema keywords.
+They contain many small schemas whose inclusion is easy to prove, but also a good \mrevtwo{number of sizeable schemas}{2.8}, where we expected a significant difference over the state of the art.
+To verify this hypothesis, for each of these collections, we also analyze the subset that contains only inclusion tests with a size larger than 25~KB, termed ``cut-off'' and marked ``(L)''.
+This threshold removes trivial examples while leaving a good number of tests, as shown in Table~\ref{tab:collections}.